LGM-25C Titan II: Launch history and development

+Titan II Propellant Transfer Operations (1980) Official de-classified USAF information film reel.

 The first Titan II launch, Missile N-2, was carried out on 16 March 1962 from LC-16 at Cape Canaveral and performed extremely well, flying 5000 mi downrange and depositing its reentry vehicle in the Ascension splash net.
 There was only one problem: a high rate of longitudinal vibrations during first stage burn.
 While this did not affect missile launches for the Air Force, NASA officials were concerned that this phenomenon would be harmful to astronauts on a crewed Gemini flight.
 The second launch, Missile N-1, lifted from LC-15 on 7 June.
 First stage performance was near-nominal, but the second stage developed low thrust due to a restriction in the gas generator feed.
 The Range Safety officer sent a manual shutdown command to the second stage, causing premature RV separation and impact well short of the intended target point.
 The third launch, Missile N-6 on 11 July, was completely successful.
 Aside from pogo oscillation (the nickname NASA engineers invented for the Titan's vibration problem since it was thought to resemble the action of a pogo stick), the Titan II was experiencing other teething problems that were expected of a new launch vehicle.
 The 25 July test (Vehicle N-4) had been scheduled for 27 June, but was delayed by a month when the Titan's right engine experienced severe combustion instability at ignition that caused the entire thrust chamber to break off of the booster and fall down the flame deflector pit, landing about 20 feet from the pad (the Titan's onboard computer shut the engines down the moment loss of thrust occurred).
 The problem was traced to a bit of cleaning alcohol carelessly left in the engine.
 A new set of engines had to be ordered from Aerojet, and the missile lifted off from LC-16 on the morning of 25 July.
 The flight went entirely according to plan up to first stage burn, but the second stage malfunctioned again when the hydraulic pump failed and thrust dropped nearly 50%.
 The computer system compensated by running the engine for an additional 111 seconds, when propellant depletion occurred.
 Because the computer had not sent a manual cutoff command, reentry vehicle separation and vernier solo phase did not occur.
 Impact occurred 1500 mi downrange, half the planned distance.